@supergrain/silo

 What we give up vs TQ

 - Shipped feature count.
 TQ has years of polish; we're shipping a read layer.
-If you need stale-time, refetch-on-focus, mutations, or pagination today, TQ wins.
+If you need stale-time, refetch-on-focus, or mutations today, TQ wins.
+(Retry/backoff, cancellation, and pagination have since landed — pagination ships separately in

 invalidateQueries({ queryKey: ['users'] })in TQ matches every key starting with['users'].
 Our plannedinvalidateType('users-by-role')is blunter — drops everything under a type in one call.
 Predicate invalidation (invalidateWhere) handles the precise cases.
 Net: ~5% of real-world invalidation needs are less ergonomic. - Zero-discipline fetching.
 Write